ocakgun/low-power-epilepsy-detection/README.md

 ## Current status

+Update: 12-04-2020
+- Saw a talk by Jerald Yoo today.
+He thinks DNN (Deep Neural Networks) is not the right ML-approach.
+Uses mostly SVM-classification.
+Interesting point he made is that he said it is extremely hard to detect
+- I sorted models, it's better know I feel
+- Should implement TP (L: T, O: T), FP (L: F, O: F), TN (L: F, O: F) and FN (L: T, O: F).
+And sensibility and specifity measures.
+Should be relatively easy to implement.
+- Make it easier to play with; Seizure/Non-seizure, Validation-set, Patients used, fix problems with input lenght
+- Calculate SVM and Coveriance, and time-shifted covariance

 Update: 23-03-2020
 - Interesting to note; the channels of patient 12 are relative to earth (or so it seems).
 All other EEGs use a relative system (ie F7-C7), channels are however available so I can calculate the same signals as the rest of the patients (use channel F7 and C7 to make F7-C7), for now I choose let it be as the focus now is to get a ANN to work, probably have to address this another time.